 Title 49 CFR Section 21.9(b) states that if "a primary recipient extends federal financial assistance to any other recipient, such other recipient shall also submit such compliance reports to the primary recipient as may be necessary to enable the primary recipient to carry out its obligations under this part."
-The primary recipient has a responsibility to both provide assistance to and monitor subrecipients for compliance with USDOT's Title VI regulations.
+The primary recipient has a responsibility to both assist and monitor subrecipients for compliance with USDOT's Title VI regulations.
 If the subrecipient is not in compliance, then the primary recipient is also not in compliance.
+The same applies to 2nd and 3rd tier subrecipients (e.g., NJTPA and its subrecipients of pass-through grants).